-- Up to four (4) Images and one (1) Album maybe submitted.
+- Up to five (5) entries may be submitted - if four (4) images are entered plus (1) album.
 If five (5) images are submitted only the top 4 scoring images will count towards awards for members.

 - Image Categories are: Portrait and Illustrative.

 - Entries and payment are made through www.printcompetition.com.
 Entires will not be officially registered until the fee is paid.